 Unfortunately, the funky sci-fi looks and dangerous thrills from putting your hands in front of the business end of the ZiP gun didn’t make up for a generally poor showing at the range.
 Even after installing the Upgrade Kit Version 1.0.1, which was released due to some excessively tight tolerances in early guns, she just wouldn’t run reliably.

 The ZiP ships with two sets of recoil springs: stiff for high-test loads and light for target/bulk loads (factory-installed default).
 You can “tune” your action to your ammunition’s power level.
 Due to the low mass of the reciprocating parts, the bolt speed is extremely high and the spring rates are particularly important.
-The design leaves no room for bolt overtravel (which adds some delay to the action).
+The design leaves no room for bolt overtravel (which normally adds some delay to a semi-auto action).

 The ZiP™ was consistently plagued with failures to feed.
 The bolt is often moving forwards before the magazine can lift the next round up into place.
 Even when it does feed, the bolt would often come forward so quickly that the ejecting empty brass was caught before it could escape the gun.
 These failures created some unique jams with empty brass smashed up somewhere in the ejection port and a new round partially fed into the chamber.

 Due to the bolt speed, the ZiP only [mostly] works with the BX-1, 10-round mags.
 The BX-25’s don’t feed subsequent rounds quickly enough.
 ZiPFactory is supposed to release another Upgrade Kit for the BX-25 soon; essentially stronger springs.
-Most other aftermarket magazines don’t have quite the correct feed lip geometry and/or have share the BX-25′s feed rate problem.
+Most other aftermarket magazines don’t have quite the correct feed lip geometry and/or share the BX-25′s feed rate problem.

-After the Upgrade Kit, some polishing, some graphite lube, extremely careful assembly, a handful of ammo brands to test and some encouraging words, I had the ZiP running pretty well.
+After the Upgrade Kit, some polishing, some graphite lube, extremely careful assembly, a handful of ammo brands to test and some encouraging words, I had the ZiP running better.
 It actually made it through a couple of BX-1 10-round magazines in a row without a jam.
 That was, however, not the norm.
 I spent more time during my range session clearing jams than shooting.
 On average, it would jam at least once per magazine, and this was a major improvement from pre-upgrade.

 On the plus side, the ZiP gun’s very accurate.
 The 5.25” barrel does its job with all ammo brands tested.
 The extremely heavy trigger does the ZiP™ no favors, but my group sizes were excellent.